cassidyjames/pinebook-pro-skin/README.md

 2. Add the uploaded `skin.svg` as an image in a new project.

-3. Ensure the image size is set to 8 inches by 12 inches.
+3. Ensure the image size is set to 8.572 inches by 12.892 inches (217.729 mm by 327.457 mm).

 4. Cut it!

 5. When applying the vinyl, start in the top-left corner, ensure the left side is lined up, and line up with the bottom-left corner.

    The vinyl should be just flush with the edge of the lid with no wrap-around, but no aluminum exposed on the surface.

+   Use a plastic scraper to slowly push the vinyl onto the aluminum, avoiding bubbles and creases.
+Work slowly!

 ## Acknowledgements